Skip to content

 • scoreDisplay: 'raw' prints labeled raw values such as dense similarity, lexical relevance, or fused rank score

-• scoreDisplay: 'relative_top_1' prints a display-only value normalized to the top shown result and says so directly in the output
+• scoreDisplay: 'relative_top_1' prints an uncalibrated display value normalized to the top shown result

 Live embedding validation is opt-in: